Rock flour: Composition

 Silicon is thought to be the major element effecting the strength of cell wall development.
 However it is the amount of available silica that has a dramatic effect on the plant strength and subsequent health.
 To highlight this, plants that are grown in very sandy soils, (being high in non available silica), often require a silica based fertiliser to provide available silicon.
 Silicon comes in silicon multi-oxide molecules (e.g. SiO2, SiO4, SiO6, and SiO8).
 Each molecule shape is thought to pack in different ways to allow different levels of availability.

 Often phosphorus is locked in soils due to many years of application of traditional fertilisers.
 The use of micronutrient-rich fertiliser enables plants to access locked phosphorus.

-The elements high in available 2+ valence electrons, calcium, iron and magnesium in particular contribute to paramagnetism in soil which aid in cation exchange capacity.
+The elements high in available 2+ valence electrons (particularly calcium, iron and magnesium) contribute to paramagnetism in soil which aids in cation exchange capacity.

 The calcium and magnesium in high quality have the ability to neutralise pH in soils, in effect acting as a liming agent.

 Application

-Rock dust can be applied to soil by hand application, via broadcast spreader or by fertigation.
-Where possible the rockdust can be worked into the ground either physically or by using water to wash in.
+Rock dust can be applied to soil by hand application, via broadcast spreader, helicopter or by fertigation.
+Where possible the rock dust can be worked into the ground either physically or by using water to wash in.

-In some soils which display poor levels of nutrients, application rates of 10 tonnes per hectare are required.
+In some soils which display poor levels of nutrients, application rates of 10 up to 50 tonnes per hectare are required.
 In Australia, namely the Riverland, Riverina, Langhorne Creek, Barossa and McLaren Vale regions, rates are 3–5 tonnes per hectare.
 In a garden application, this might equate to 400 grams per square metre.